k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Vecna's artifacts never forming if destroyed over lava or a pool
 - New forging artifact recipe - Hammer of the Gods
 - Fix: genociding all lich types and alhoons before destroying Vecna
+- Fix: some Hammer of the Gods tweaks and fixes